aslibass/CI-Synapse-AML-HandsOn/Module1.md

 ![Customer Insights](./media1/CIBusiness.png)

-5. Provide a name for your workspace, select `Production` under "Type", select the region your Azure resources are deployed under "Region"
+5. Provide a name for your workspace, select `Production` under "Type", select the region your Azure resources are deployed under "Region", then click "Next"

 ![Create Environment](./media1/CreateEnvironment.png)

-6. In the Advance Settings, select `Azure Data Lake Storage Gen 2` under "Save output to"
+6. In the Data storage tab, select `Azure Data Lake Storage Gen 2` under "Save output data to"
-7. Select `Azure subscription` under "Connect your storage account using" and click "Next"
+7. Select `Azure subscription` under "Connect your storage using"
    > * choose your Subscription, Resource Group, Storage Account (you will see two storage accounts in the dropdown, be sure to select the Synapse Workspace Storage account and **not** the machine learning storage account)

 ![Storage Account for CI](./media1/CIEnvironmentSetUp.png)